 The greater the amount of material specified via ICD, the lesser the utility/benefit of the TDM (custom programming may be required to tailor software for each ICD).
 It is suggested to avoid a large number of items specified via ICD, to ensure full utility/benefit of the TDM.

+For example, although turnaround ratios may not change frequently, having a TDM producer include the turnaround keywords TURNAROUND_NUMERATOR and TURNAROUND_DENOMINATOR in the TDM will increase the level of automation possible in an exchange partner's TDM reader.

-From an implementation standpoint, it is probable that many of the items that need to be negotiated via ICD will be introduced into the system that processes tracking data via one or more configuration files that specify the settings of specific, related parameters that will be used during the tracking session, for example, the name of the time system to be used for the tracking data.
+From an implementation standpoint, it is probable that many of the items that need to be negotiated via ICD will be introduced into the system that processes tracking data via one or more configuration files that specify the settings of specific, related parameters that will be used during the tracking session, for example, the value of the turnaround ratio to be used for the tracking data.
 This may vary between exchange participants.
-Different versions of programs could be used to prepare the tracking data where these parameters differ; however, a more efficient design would be to have a single program that is configured based on tracking pass- specific information.
+Different versions of programs could be used to prepare the tracking data where these parameters differ; however, a more efficient design would be to have a single program that is configured based on tracking pass specific information.
 It seems likely that there may be at least two configuration files necessary, one which contains Agency-specific parameters that do not change between tracking passes, and one which contains spacecraft/mission-specific parameters that could change with every tracking pass.

 Another thought on ICDs is that it might be feasible for participating agencies to have a generic baseline ICD (‘standard service provider ICD’) that specifies mission/spacecraft-independent entities on the interface, e.g., those associated with the agency’s ground antennas (axis offsets, station locations, side motions, reference frame, epoch, supported frequency bands, etc.).
 Then smaller ICDs could be used for the mission/spacecraft-specific arrangements.